 So, has returning to the musical theatre stage been something Arena has contemplated for some time?

 “For me, it’s all about the role; it’s all about the piece,” she tells Theatre People.
 “I can’t work or do anything just for the sake of doing it.
-I really feel like it’s either something that I have absolute, undying passion to do, or there’s something I can learn, I can bring to it, if I feel I can do it … I’ve got to have some sort of an emotional connection to what it is that I want to do.
-I’m not a great person to just go through the motions, I never have been.”
+I really feel like it’s either something that I have absolute, undying passion to do, or there’s something I can learn, I can bring to it … I’ve got to have some sort of an emotional connection to what it is that I want to do.
+I’m not a person to just go through the motions, I never have been.”

 Arena talks about what it is about the role of Eva Perón that has made her want to take it on.

 “I’ve always been a woman who has been passionate about things.
 I’m Mediterranean – Mediterranean women in this country probably struggled for a long time.
-That’s changing, which is beautiful to see a change.
+That’s changing, which is beautiful.
 I feel really blessed that there is much more of a sense of openness to it.

 “But I think as women, and female roles, I think there’s still a lot of growing and learning to do, and I really feel that this story is something that I think that we can all spiritually and psychologically and philosophically take something from, because I think that’s what we lack in our everyday life.
 We’re just inundated with an enormous amount of useless bullshit and rubbish that none of us are learning anything from, but becoming increasingly stressed over.